kglw-dot-net/phase1/songs/paper-mache-dream-balloon.md

 > Outside my window
 > Full of testosterone
 >
-> When I get trouble my way
+> When I get troubles my way
 > Like paper mâché
 > They stick to chimera balloon
 > And I kick it out my door